Conditioned Stimulus And Psychology

 How Classical Conditioning Can Be Used in Therapy and Counselling

 Unfortunately, the brain's pursuit of efficiency can create depressive, addictive, or traumatic thought patterns impacting our mental health and well-being.
-Through therapy, these thought patterns can be broken or replaced with healthier ones.
+Through therapy, these thought patterns can be repaired or replaced with healthier ones.

 Three Ways Conditioning Can Help With Therapy:

 - Changing our self-talk: Words are all about association.
 They stream through our consciousness endlessly throughout the day.
 Our self-defeating thoughts and negative self-talk have the power to make us feel worse.
-Therapists can help restructure thought patterns and self-talk to create a more positive environment inside our heads.
+Licensed therapists can help restructure thought patterns and self-talk to create a more positive environment inside our heads.

 - Changing how we think about places: Due to past experiences, places can have strong associations.
 A painful visit to the dentist as a child could unconsciously make us break out in a cold sweat each time we even think about a dental appointment.
 Therapists can help calm the anxiety by having us imagine the dentist as a positive experience necessary for our health.
 Also, they could slowly desensitize these feelings through conditioning.